Skip to main content

 Multiple nursing and healthcare organizations have continued to voice strong opposition to the federal rule.

-The American Nurses Association (ANA), the American Association of Colleges of Nursing (AACN), and other healthcare organizations argue that excluding nursing and other healthcare professions from the professional degree category will have serious implications for workforce sustainability and the nursing pipeline.
+The American Nurses Association (ANA), the American Association of Colleges of Nursing (AACN), and other healthcare organizations argue that excluding nursing from the "professional degree" category will have serious implications for workforce sustainability and the nursing pipeline.

-Nursing leaders also pointed out that advanced practice nurses diagnose illnesses, prescribe medications, manage chronic diseases, and provide specialized patient care in many healthcare environments, especially rural settings.
+Like the states filing the lawsuit, nursing leaders have also emphasized that advanced practice nurses diagnose illnesses, prescribe medications, manage chronic diseases, and provide specialized patient care in many healthcare environments, especially rural settings or underserved areas.

 What the Department of Education says

 The Department of Education has defended the new loan caps.
-According to a fact sheet from the Department, they highlight that these changes are intended to reduce excessive student borrowing and encourage colleges to control tuition costs.
+According to a fact sheet from the Department, these changes are intended to reduce excessive student borrowing and encourage colleges to control tuition costs.

 The Department also states that the final rule follows existing statutory definitions for “professional degree” programs.